 Many commercial and industrial property owners will receive tax assessments that fail to accurately reflect the value of their vacant retail spaces, substantial deferred maintenance needs or shuttered industrial buildings.

-At the Schwartz Law Firm in Farmington Hills, Michigan, we have experience in industrial and commercial property tax appeals, and we can help you achieve significant tax savings.
+At the Schwartz Law Firm in Farmington Hills, Michigan, we routinely pursue industrial and commercial property tax appeals for our clients.
+Our experience practicing before the Michigan Tax Tribunal can help you achieve significant tax savings.

 If you have received an unfair property tax assessment on your industrial or commercial property, you have the right to appeal.
 Contact the Detroit-area law offices of Schwartz Law Firm.